 First of all, you just won’t crash it.
-If you’re like me, you will stay pretty far away from trees and buildings.
+You will stay pretty far away from trees and buildings.
 The reality is that once you’re about 150 feet in the air, there isn’t much in the sky that is going to get in your way.
 Therefore, crashing your drone just isn’t the danger you might think it is.

 That still leaves the issue of malfunction leading to a crash.
 But that is not likely to happen either.
 These things are remarkably reliable.
 They are also full of safety features that protect against loss.
 All current models have some form of obstacle avoidance, which will keep you from crashing into stuff.
 In addition, if there is a problem, the drone will typically just fly itself back to its original take-off point (called the “return to home” function).
 If the drone loses contact with its controller, it returns to home.
 If the battery gets too low, it returns to home.
 Losing or crashing your drone seems pretty unlikely.